Alcohol and Substance Abuse Evaluation

 • E - Have you ever had a drink first thing in the morning ( Eye-opener) to steady your nerves or to get rid of a hangover?

-A single positive response to the CAGE questions is considered suggestive of an alcohol problem, and 2 or more positive responses indicate the presence of such a problem with a sensitivity and specificity approximately 90% in most studies.
+A single positive response to the CAGE questions is considered suggestive of an alcohol problem, and two or more positive responses indicate the presence of such a problem with a sensitivity and specificity of approximately 90% in most studies.
 One report indicated that the CAGE questions are best applied if not preceded by questions attempting to quantify alcohol intake.
-However, the Quantity and Frequency (Q&F) questions are recommended by ACEP to identify at-risk patients who may not yet have a dependence problem.
+However, the aforementioned Q&F questions are recommended by ACEP to identify at-risk patients who may not yet have a dependence problem.
 The Q&F questions are:

 • On average, how many days per week do you drink alcohol?